GreatTombProductions/pricing-shipping/squarespace-pod/README.md

   * As a side-note, based on our experience it is our contention that a significant proportion of brands that offer free products where the customer covers shipping "due to them going through a 3rd-party shipping provider" are simply lying.

 2. After performing the analysis, we can make our reasoning and process transparent.
 We can even visualize the degree to which your region's shipping price is not accurately reflecting the shipping cost.
 This is the purpose of this repository.

+#### A note on transparency

+We understand that these methods can also be tuned to optimizing profit, and that by making our analysis public savvy e-commerce developers could adapt them in a way that is less customer-friendly.
+However, we are willing to take this risk because:

+1. The analysis is not very sophisticated or novel.
+We believe it has limited potential to be adapted.
+Our focus is in minimizing inequality between regions, not maintaining an overall margin, which while being trickier and more data-intensive, has limited potential to improve existing pricing strategies.

+2. It is our belief that e-commerce sales are driven mostly by psychology.
+Finding the optimal maximum retail price in combination with artificial scarcity and discounts to drive sales.
+This is a different problem than objectively optimizing the discrepancy between shipping price and actual cost.